ept/blog/src/_posts/2015-05-11-please-stop-calling-databases-cp-or-ap.md

 cannot reach a quorum, so quorum operations are not CAP-available (at least temporarily, until the database sets up additional replicas on the minority side).

-You sometimes see people people claiming that quorum reads and writes guarantee linearizability, but I think it would be unwise to rely on it -- subtle combinations of features such as sloppy quorums and read repair can lead to [tricky edge cases][riak-params] in which deleted data is resurrected, or the number of replicas of a value falls below the original W (violating the quorum condition), or
+You sometimes see people claiming that quorum reads and writes guarantee linearizability, but I think it would be unwise to rely on it -- subtle combinations of features such as sloppy quorums and read repair can lead to [tricky edge cases][riak-params] in which deleted data is resurrected, or the number of replicas of a value falls below the original W (violating the quorum condition), or